STATE OF THE ART…NOT!

 Forensics, six years after the NAS report

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 It’s been six years since an august panel of the National Academy of Sciences (NAS) reviewed the discipline of forensics.
 Its distinguished members clearly didn’t like what they saw.
 As we summarized in “N.A.S. to C.S.I.: Shape Up!” the Academy’s groundbreaking report, “Strengthening Forensic Science in the U.S., a Path Forward” brought into serious question a host of supposedly reliable forensic techniques, including handwriting comparison, the analysis of shoe prints and tire tracks, and the interpretation of burn patterns.

 One year after handing out its slap-down the NAS issued a follow-up report, “Strengthening the National Institute of Justice,” criticizing America’s premier criminal justice organization for lacking the “independence, appropriate leadership, funding, and operational practices that characterize much more successful federal research agencies.”